Melanie Phillips: Israel

-Gaza
+Gaza and Palestine

-In 2024, Phillips made a number of claims on BBC Question Time related to Gaza.
-She claimed that it was "completely untrue" that Gazans were being denied access to food and humanitarian aid, that photos and videos on YouTube showed stocked food markets in Gaza, and that supplies had been stopped from going into Gaza because they had been "stolen by Hamas".
-She also said that the UN is "compromised" by links to Hamas, and that a ceasefire would lead to more deaths.
-The Independent fact-checked these claims, and found no evidence to support them.
+In March 2024, Phillips said on BBC Question Time that it was "completely untrue" that Gazans were being denied access to food and humanitarian aid, that photos and videos on YouTube showed stocked food markets in Gaza, and that supplies had been stopped from going into Gaza because they had been "stolen by Hamas".
+She also said that the UN was "compromised" by links to Hamas, and that a ceasefire would lead to more deaths.
+The i Paper fact-checked these claims, and found no evidence to support them.

+In October 2025, at a conference called "Rage Against the Hate" organised by Shurat HaDin at the Museum of Jewish Heritage in New York City, in her speech, Phillips denied the existence of Palestinians and stated that only Jewish people have any "entitlement" to Palestine.
+She also stated that the West is facing a "death cult" in the "forces of Islam".

 United States

 Early in the presidency of Barack Obama, Phillips accused him of "adopting the agenda of the Islamist", and of being "firmly in the Islamists' camp".
 Shortly after Obama's re-election for a second term, Phillips said that, "Four years ago, America put into the White House a sulky narcissist with an unbroken history of involvement in thuggish, corrupt, far-left, black power, Jew-bashing, west-hating politics".
 She warned that Obama would lead America into a "terrifying darkness".
-The Independent termed it "rather odd", and an "angry rant", which "sparked debate on Twitter".
+The Independent termed it "rather odd", and an "angry rant".

 Phillips wrote in defence of president-elect Donald Trump on 14 November 2016: "Believing the smears they have created, the Trumpophobes then smear the public for voting for the man they have thus smeared.
 This, of course, is precisely why millions voted against the liberal establishment and for Trump, as well as for Brexit, in the first place".

 A year later, she criticised Trump for retweeting videos from Britain First's leader Jayda Fransen, calling them "beyond stupid, reckless and reprehensible".
 She added that "Trump has given an enormous boost to a group that should be treated as totally beyond the pale.
 Although campaigning against Islamic extremism, intolerance and religious fascism is not just acceptable but necessary, some groups which do so are totally unacceptable because they themselves promote extremism, intolerance or fascism.
 Britain First is squarely in that category."